 - rent only to tenants with household incomes at or below the specified limits

-- cover the costs of mandatory repairs above the maximum value of the forgivable loan
+- cover the costs of mandatory repairs for ineligible units and/or for costs above the maximum value of the forgivable loan

 For more information about this program, please contact your First Nation Housing Specialist.